-So dear reader, I have been on holiday, not just any holiday, a bloody good holiday.
+This was a much needed and frankly bloody good holiday.
 So good in fact that both Bethany and Lewis have asked if we can move there.
-It was the quote of the holiday when, in Ballindalloch Castle café, Bethany exclaimed ‘this is the first time I’ve been able to eat a sandwich in public’.
+It was the quote of the holiday when, in Ballindalloch Castle café, Bethany exclaimed ‘this is the first time I’ve been able to eat a sandwich in public‘.
 Not actually true but she was basically saying she’d not been able to eat in a café and have a gluten free sandwich made fresh for her, let alone with a choice of sandwich fillings.

 Little side note; the photos, of which there are few, are mobile images taken by myself, Bethany, Lewis or possibly Brett (but he takes lots of what I would call ‘nothing but far-off scenery’ so maybe not).
 Anyway, what I’m saying is that the quality may be a bit squiffy and there will be fewer photos than I’d like simply because we were too busy enjoying the food to take photos!

 Places to eat gluten free in the Cairngorms